plausible/docs/docs/manual-link-tagging.md

 <img alt="Conversion rate" src={useBaseUrl('img/conversion-rate.png')} />

 By [setting up goals and custom events](goal-conversions.md), you can track the number of conversions, conversion rate, referrer sources and entry pages that are driving conversions and the top pages that people convert on.
+You can also track [ecommerce revenue](ecommerce-revenue-tracking.md).

 <img alt="Custom goal conversion rate" src={useBaseUrl('img/custom-goal-conversion-rate.png')} />

 Click on any specific referral source in your dashboard to see the number of conversions and the conversion rate (CR) of that referral source for any of your goals.
 You can also click on any goal in your dashboard to see the number of conversions and the conversion rate of that specific goal coming from any referral source or any landing page.
+And you can [set up funnels](funnel-analysis.md) to track the user journey.

 Due to the privacy-first nature of our product and the fact that we don't use cookies and other long term identifiers, the conversion attribution in Plausible is based on last click attribution.
 The referral source of the visit on which the purchase was made will be credited for that conversion.